PeteHaitch/methtuple/README.md

 ### Construction of "non-neighbouring" m-tuples

-As discussed in the above example, `comethylation` tries not to create "non-neighbouring" m-tuples, however, these do occur due to m-tuples being created independently from each read/read-pair.
+As discussed in the above example, `methtuple` tries not to create "non-neighbouring" m-tuples, however, these do occur due to m-tuples being created independently from each read/read-pair.
 I do not make use of non-neighbouring m-tuples in my downstream analyses and so I _post-hoc_ filter these out.

-If you would like the option to create all possible m-tuples, both "neighbouring" and "non-neighbouring", please let me know at [https://github.com/PeteHaitch/comethylation/issues/85](https://github.com/PeteHaitch/comethylation/issues/85) as there is a simple solution that just awaits motivation for me to implement it.
+If you would like the option to create all possible m-tuples, both "neighbouring" and "non-neighbouring", please let me know at [https://github.com/PeteHaitch/methtuple/issues/85](https://github.com/PeteHaitch/methtuple/issues/85) as there is a simple solution that just awaits motivation for me to implement it.

 ### Choice of `--overlap-filter`

-The two mates of a paired-end read, `read_1` and `read_2`, often overlap in bisulfite-sequencing data. `comethylation` ensures that the overlapping sequence isn't double-counted and offers several different choices of how overlapping paired-end reads are processed via the `--overlap-filter` flag.
+The two mates of a paired-end read, `read_1` and `read_2`, often overlap in bisulfite-sequencing data. `methtuple` ensures that the overlapping sequence isn't double-counted and offers several different choices of how overlapping paired-end reads are processed via the `--overlap-filter` flag.
 Listed roughly from most-to-least stringent these are:

 1. `sequence_strict`: Check that the entire overlapping sequence is identical; if not identical then do not use any methylation calls from the entire read-pair.
 2. `sequence`: Check that the entire overlapping sequence is identical; if not identical then do not use any methylation calls from the overlap.